Berting Glass | Cupar, SK

 Jacqueline Berting grew up in St. Gregor, Saskatchewan.
 She attended Red Deer College, Alberta in 1987, and Sheridan College, Ontario from 1987-1990 where she majored in glass.
 She also studied Iron Arts and Blacksmithing at Penland School of Art in North Carolina in 1990.

-He has been working creatively with Photography and Metal since childhood and Glass for over 17 years.
+James Clark was born in Billings, Montana and relocated to Saskatchewan.
+He has been working creatively with photography and metal since childhood, and glass for 20 years.
 Clark studied glass sculpture under Scott Darlington.